 Ex vivo 7 T MRI findings

 On the ex vivo GRE 7 T MRI scan of iAD case #1, who had documented ARIA during life 12 months before death23, curvilinear hypointense abnormalities resembling cortical superficial siderosis were observed (Table 2, Figure 1).
-Similar abnormalities were observed in 4 other iAD cases, in the form of signal abnormalities resembling focal and disseminated cortical superficial siderosis, suggestive of ARIA-H. Such abnormalities were not observed in the cAD cases, except for one small area with subtle siderosis.
-Collectively, possible ARIA-H were observed in 5/10 iAD cases compared to 1/11 cAD cases (χ2 = 4.295, p = 0.038).
+Similar abnormalities were observed in 4 other iAD cases, in the form of signal abnormalities resembling focal and disseminated cortical superficial siderosis.
+Such abnormalities were not observed in the cAD cases, except for one small area with subtle siderosis.
+Collectively, cortical superficial siderosis was observed in 5/10 iAD cases compared to 1/11 cAD cases (χ2 = 4.295, p = 0.038).

-One microbleed was found in one of the cAD cases, and none were observed in the iAD cases.
+One microbleed was found in one of the cAD cases (this case had moderate CAA on routine neuropathological examination, Table 1), and none were observed in the iAD cases.

-On the ex vivo TSE 7 T MRI scan of iAD case #1, white matter hyperintensities and enlarged perivascular spaces were observed (Supplemental Figure 1).
-Similar abnormalities were observed in 7 other iAD cases, and in 10/11 cAD cases (χ2 = 0.509, p = 0.476), however, suggesting that these findings were not specific to immunization or ARIA-E. Cortical microinfarcts were observed in 2/10 iAD cases and 3/11 cAD cases (χ2 = 0.153, p = 0.696).
+On the ex vivo TSE 7 T MRI scans, white matter hyperintensities and enlarged perivascular spaces were observed in 8/10 iAD cases and in 10/11 cAD cases (χ2 = 0.509, p = 0.476) (Supplemental Figure 1).
+Cortical microinfarcts were observed in 2/10 iAD cases and 3/11 cAD cases (χ2 = 0.153, p = 0.696).

-Histopathological correlates of possible ARIA-H
+Histopathological correlates of hemorrhagic lesions

 Qualitative assessment revealed that the curvilinear hypointense signal abnormalities corresponded to iron-positive cellular and vascular deposits on Perls’ stained sections (Figure 2).
 The intracellular deposits also stained positive for calcium.
 Notably, brown hemosiderin deposits on H&E suggestive of more recent (i.e. shortly pre-mortem) hemorrhage were only observed in the iAD case with focal cortical superficial siderosis on ex vivo MRI (iAD case #17).
 Similar histopathological abnormalities were not present in the cAD cases, except for occasional extracellular calcium deposits in the cortex, which may be the result of long formalin fixation (see the Supplementary Material).